waku-org/docs.waku.org/docs/guides/js-waku/message-encryption.md

 ## Installation

-Install the `@waku/message-encryption` package using your preferred package manager:
+Install the required packages for integrating `@waku/message-encryption` using your preferred package manager:

 ```mdx-code-block
 import Tabs from '@theme/Tabs';